splineops/splineops/docs/user-guide/02_resize.rst

 - :math:`\varphi_k(x)` are the synthesis basis functions (typically B-splines of degree :math:`n`);
 - :math:`\psi_k(x)` are the translated analysis functions, often chosen to be simpler or more localized.

+In the exact least-squares setting, the analysis functions are the biorthonormal duals :math:`\tilde{\varphi}_k` of the synthesis basis :math:`\varphi_k`.
+Oblique projection replaces these exact duals by a simpler analysis family :math:`\psi_k` (typically lower-degree splines), which is no longer strictly biorthonormal but is much cheaper to implement.
+This yields a near-least-squares projection at a fraction of the cost.

 This formulation leads to an *oblique* rather than orthogonal projection.
 It trades off a small loss in optimality for improved speed and numerical stability.
 Empirical results show that the signal-to-noise ratio (SNR) degrades only slightly (e.g., 0.1–0.4 dB) compared to the exact least-squares projection [2]_.